(Pocket-lint) - Apple's Spatial Audio was introduced with iOS 14 in September 2020 and has evolved a fair amount over time.

 These have been remixed to include multiple channels around and above you, to give the impression that you are sitting in the middle of a recording studio or live concert.
 As with movies, it gives the impression of channels through regular stereo headphones, although in this case requires dedicated Dolby Atmos music mixes.

 There are thousands of songs available in Spatial Audio.
 When played through headphones, listeners hear music coming from all around them.
-We're hoping it will also eventually extend to Dolby Atmos systems and soundbars, such as the Sonos Arc.
-However, it doesn't seem to be supported at present.

 In terms of what headphones are compatible, all Apple and Beats headphones with the H1 or W1 chip support the new surround mixes when played through an iPhone, iPad, Mac or Apple TV.
 However, so too do any decent headphones.